Premik/blender_rhubarb_lipsync_ng/dev.md

 * Rename capture_panel to something better? (sound setup?)
 * Extended cues check-box
 * Rel/Abd path - make them prefix-small icons in from of the sound directory selector?
+* Add debug-log flag to addon prefs, set log level on all loggers

 ```
 if not bpy.data.is_saved: